Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-The Search Engines industry has a moderate level of capital intensity.
-In 2014-15, for every pound spent on capital, operators typically spend £4.18 on wages.
-As a young, technologically intensive industry, it requires a significant number of highly skilled workers.
+The Search Engines industry has a low level of capital intensity.
+In 2015-16, for every pound spent on capital, operators typically spend £12.40 on wages.
+Companies still rely heavily on capital expenses, but the complexity of its processes requires them to pay high salaries to employees.
+This young, technologically intensive industry requires a significant number of highly skilled workers.
 Search engines are major employers of software engineers, programmers and IT specialists.
 Similar to other varieties of software development, the initial product development stages of a search engine require the most labour from highly paid software engineers and programmers.
-Reflecting this, a search engine company typically has a high average wage.
-Wages are estimated to account for 20.9% while depreciation accounts for 5%... purchase to read more
+Reflecting this, a search engine company typically has a very high average wage... purchase to read more